|

 translucent.

-Baby seal.
+Baby Seal.
 Ever see a baby seal?

 Looks like that.
 Wispy grey/black spotting on a white background.
 Some